vatpac-technology/pilot-procedures/docs/local-procedures/brisbane.md

     SMC may provide instructions which contradict these standard taxi routes.
 Ensure you comply with any issued taxi instruction at all times.

 #### SMC Frequency Change

-There are three SMC positions at Brisbane, all with different jurisdiction.
-Aircraft can be expect to hold short of predetermined taxiways.
+Three SMC positions exist at Brisbane, all with different jurisdiction.
+Aircraft shall expect to hold short of predetermined taxiways.
 Domestic aircraft should independently transfer to the next SMC controller autonomously, while international aircraft may expect an explicit frequency change from the current SMC.

 #### Preferred Runway Exits
 The AIRPORT EFFICIENCY PROCEDURES chart dictates preferred runway exits for pilots to vacate at.
 This ensures a predictable, efficient movement of aircraft on the aerodrome and should be abided by where possible.
 Where a preferred exit is not assured, pilots must inform ADC.